-- 3.1 Fixed assets except progeny of Livestock are stated at cost of acquisition including inward freight, duties and taxes and incidental and direct expenses related to acquisition, installation commissioning. - Progeny of Livestock are set up as assets when they are born by assigning values.
+- 3.1 Fixed assets except progeny of Livestock are stated at cost of acquisition including inward freight, duties and taxes and incidental and direct expenses related to acquisition, installation commissioning. - 3.2 Progeny of Livestock are set up as assets when they are born by assigning values.
 Based on expenditure incurred on prenatal and post natal care of the mother and enhanced till their attaining particular ages, by the expenditure on their upkeep and feed.
 These items of expenditure are capitalised as the value of progeny, by credit to capital reserve. - 3.3 Fixed assets are valued at cost of acquisition or construction or at manufacturing cost (in case of own manufactured / fabricated assets) in the year of capitalisation less accumulated depreciation (except freehold land and livestock).
 Depreciation on fixed assets for the year is provided on straight line method as per Companies act, at the following rates:

-ITEM Rate of Depreciat
+ITEM Rate of

+Depreciati

+on

 Buildings, Tanks & Ponds 1.63%

-Roads, Bridge, Sewerage & Drainage 1.63%
+Roads, Bridge, Sewerage 1.63%

+&Drainage

-Electrical installations and equipment 4.75%
+Electrical installations and 4.75%

+equipment

 Plant & machinery, Tube wells 4.75%

 Vehicles & vessels 9.50%

 Office equipment 4.75%

-Computers/peripherals/accessories 4.75%
+Computers/peripherals/access 4.75%

+ories

 Furniture & fixtures 6.33%

 Audio visual equipment 4.75%

-Laboratory apparatus and scientific equipment 4.75%
+Laboratory apparatus and 4.75%

+scientific equipment

 Library books 4.75%

 - 3.4 All Fixed Assets other than Land and Buildings, the depreciated value of which at the beginning of the year is Rs.
 10000 or less; and all Fixed Assets, other than Land & Buildings purchased in the year for a sum of less than Rs.
-10000 each, are depreciated at the rate of 100% retaining a residual value for accounting control. - 3.5 Full depreciation is provided on additions during the year. - 3.6 No depreciation is provided on Land and Livestock. - 4 Stocks: Stocks of stores, spare parts, laboratory chemicals, glassware, consumables, and other inventory items are valued at cost. - Animals used in research are treated as expenditure on cash basis whenever they are purchased.
-If however, they are held in large numbers and issued for research as and when necessary, they will be classified as Inventory. - 6 Retirement benefits The pension, gratuity and leave encashment are provided in the books of account based on cash basis. - 7 Investments (head quarters only)
+10000 each, are depreciated at the rate of 100% retaining a residual value for accounting control. - 3.5 Full depreciation is provided on additions during the year. - 3.6 No depreciation is provided on Land and Livestock. - 4 Stocks: Stocks of stores, spare parts, laboratory chemicals, glassware, consumables, and other inventory items are valued at cost. - 5 Animals used in research are treated as expenditure on cash basis whenever they are purchased.
+If however, they are held in large numbers and issued for research as and when necessary, they will be classified as Inventory.

+- 6 Retirement benefits The pension, gratuity and leave encashment are provided in the books of account based on cash basis. - 7 Investments (head quarters only)